Best Ways To Handle Imbalanced Data In Machine Learning

 The trained model predicting the dominant class is reasonable as all the machine learning models while learning to try to reduce the error as the minority classes are very less while leaning.
 It won’t consider reducing the errors for the minority class and always trying to get fewer errors for predicting the majority class.

+By understanding the causes and effects of imbalanced data, we can make informed decisions about the appropriate strategies to mitigate its impact and ensure that our models are both robust and reliable.
 So to handle these kinds of issues, we need to balance the data before building the models.

 How to deal with imbalance data